 Who is at fault?
 IRDA, Insurance Companies or the Insurance Agents?

-I would blame IRDA and the Insurance companies more.
+I would blame IRDA and the insurance companies more.
 Insurance agents can only sell the products that are structured by the insurance companies.
 Of course, there are crooks everywhere.

-If IRDA can rationalize cost structure of ULIPs, it can do the same with traditional plans.
+If IRDA can rationalize the cost structure of ULIPs, it can do the same with traditional plans.
 For the reasons known only to IRDA, they have chosen not to do this.

 This has been done under the garb that insurance remains a push product and the distribution needs to be incentivized.

-Well, ULIP is an insurance product too but the intermediary commissions are so high.
+Well, ULIP is an insurance product too but the intermediary commissions are not so high.
 Why different rules for the two types of insurance plans?
 ULIPs are far superior products to traditional plans.

-Perhaps, IRDA does not want to take LIC head on.
+Perhaps, IRDA does not want to take LIC head-on.

 By the way, LIC is not the only insurance company selling endowment plans or traditional life insurance plans.
 All private life insurers such as ICICI Prudential and HDFC Life sell such plans and those plans are equally bad.
 But yes, LIC is a behemoth.